Great Range Traverse (#7 - #14)

 - I didn't see a single person all the way up to Marcy.
 The final half mile is above treeline and when I got to the summit I stood atop New York's highest peak for about twenty minutes all by myself taking in tremendous views of all the High Peaks.

-- I finally ran into another hiker near treeline when descending but then I was alone for the hike all the way to Mount Haystack, where once again I was rewarded with incredible views as Mount Marcy looms large across from the summit.
+- I finally ran into another hiker near treeline when descending but then I was alone for the hike all the way to Haystack Mountain, where once again I was rewarded with incredible views as Mount Marcy looms large across from the summit.

 - After taking a break I descended down to the Haystack - Basin col and from here is where real hiking begins!
 Over the next several miles I would be hiking basically steep inclines and declines.
 I had heard of difficult rock scrambles, steep drop offs, a cable bolted into rock slabs for safety so I was looking forward to and nervous about what lay ahead.